 So, you’ve been invited into the TV studio.
 Your TV audience is ready to hear from your experience or expertise.
 So you’ll have asked all the right questions to prepare fully and consdered what you want to say.
 And if you’re like most people, you will give some thought to what to wear on TV.
 Because, like it or not, your appearance is one part of your executive presence.
 And the neuroscience of first impressions tells us that your audience will judge you on your appearance.
 Before they decide what they think of your message, they decide what they think of you.

-We’re often asked for advice on what to wear on TV or in a video.
-Whilst you might spend hours agonising over your look, it’s really best for you to keep it simple.
+This is where it’s really best for you to keep it simple.
+Because you want your viewers focussing on what you say, not on your clothes.
 If you’re wearing something distracting, then that’s all your viewers will remember.
-After all, you want your viewers focussing on what you say, not on your clothes.
-The other thing to remember is that you should wear something that makes you feel comfortable.
-It’s probably not a great idea to rush out and buy a whole new outfit especially for your camera appearance!
+What you wear on TV should make you feel comfortable.
+It’s probably not a great idea to rush out and buy a brand new outfit especially for your camera appearance!
 You’ll feel more relaxed if you know that everything fits and sits properly.
-If your shoes hurt or if your jacket is too tight – then your body language on camera will be all wrong!
+If your shoes hurt or if your jacket is too tight – then your discomfort will come across, and that might end up affecting your performance.

 So how do you avoid ending up on the cutting room floor?
-Here are some clothes that you should definitely avoid when appearing on camera:
+Here are some clothes to avoid when appearing on camera:

 1. Small, complex patterns can strobe on camera.
 Avoid thin stripes, herringbones and polka dots.
 For men, avoid shirts with a thin stripe or ties with a small pattern.